danielyxie/bitburner/markdown/bitburner.ns.hackanalyzepercent.md

 ## NS.hackAnalyzePercent() method

-Returns the percentage of the specified server’s money you will steal with a single hack.
-This value is returned in percentage form, not decimal (Netscript functions typically return in decimal form, but not this one).
+Get the percent of money stolen with a single thread.

 <b>Signature:</b>